Kavanagh1949/astro-workshop/00-Install_and_Setup/README.md

     % mamba init $SHELL

-On Windows, look for the "Anaconda command prompt" or "Miniconda command prompt" under the start menu.
+On Windows, look for the "Anaconda prompt" or "Miniconda prompt" under the start menu.

-## 3. Install git (if needed)

-At the prompt opened in the previous step, enter this command to see whether git is already installed and accessible to this shell:

-    % git --version

-If the output shows a git version, proceed to the next step.
-Otherwise install git by entering the following command and following the prompts:

-    % mamba install git

-## 5. Get the workshop materials: Download a ZIP file or clone the repository
+### 3. Get the workshop materials: Download a ZIP file or clone the repository

 You can download the ZIP file by opening the green *Code* button at